kashifjaved1/Warn-user-for-unsaved-changes-in-NextJS/README.md

 1. Changes Tab
 2. Closes Tab
+3. Reload Tab
-3. Navigate to a url
+4. Navigate to a url
-4. Navigate to some other part of the application.
+5. Navigate to some other part of the application.